jmclawson/TopicKit/README.md

 6. Add data in additional columns for each text.
 7. Save the spreadsheet as a CSV file in the same folder as **TopicKit.R**.
 You can name the file whatever you like, but the scripts will look for **import.csv** by default.
 If instead you've named your file **shakespeare.csv**, make sure to set the project name before beginning using the command `set.project <- "shakespeare"`.

+### Using Local Texts

+While TopicKit is designed in part to help collect and import a data set from across the internet, it also works well with local files for texts that may not be publically available.
+Just use a pathname instead of URL in the first column.

+> On a Mac, the pathname should begin with `file:~`.
+I believe the tilde is unique to the Mac, but I need to verify that `file:` works for Windows machines.

+On a Mac, it's easy to get a file's location by right-clicking on a file, holding the Option key, and choosing "[Copy X as Pathname](http://jmclawson.com/topickit/pathname.png)."
+When you paste the path into your spreadsheet, remember to add `file:~` at the start.

 ## After the First Run
 With the first run of `do.preparation()`, **TopicKit.R** will save files to avoid repeating time-consuming processes.
 On subsequent runs, delete directories to repeat elements that are otherwise skipped: